Parent Engagement in Education

-To provide quality and relevant education, the school must be aware of caregivers' concerns regarding education of their children.
+To provide quality and relevant education, the school must be aware of caregivers' concerns regarding their children's education.
 At the same time, important school-related issues should be shared with the community in a timely manner.
-PTAs should facilitate the two-way communication between the school and the community.
+Parent-teacher associations (PTAs) should facilitate this two-way communication.
 The indicator measures the number and proportion of supported schools that have an active and fully functional PTA.

 How to Collect and Analyse the Required Data

 Collect the required data from the following sources:

 > interviews with school director, teachers and/or PTA members

 > reviews of PTA documentation

 RECOMMENDED SURVEY QUESTIONS (Q) AND POSSIBLE ANSWERS (A)

 Q1: Does your school have a parent-teacher association?